aldendirks/MycoCosm_genome_downloader/Readme.md

 pip install ete4 lxml
 ```

-Optional: save your JGI login credentials as a txt file (`credentials.txt`) in the git repository to automatically log in for commands that require login credentials.
+**Optional but recommended:** save your JGI login credentials as a txt file (`credentials.txt`) in the git repository to automatically log in for commands that require login credentials.
 The username should be on the first line and the password on the second.

 ## Usage